-All relevant development proposals must assist in the delivery of longer term aim of creating an uninterrupted and attractive pedestrian and cycle corridor connecting Gainsborough with the settlements of Lea to the South and Morton to the north.
+All relevant development proposals on sites adjacent to the River Trent must assist in the delivery of the long term aim of creating an uninterrupted and attractive pedestrian and cycle corridor connecting Gainsborough's riverside area with the settlements of Lea to the south and Morton to the north.
+Proposals should also seek to improve connectivity between the riverside and other parts of the town, including the new urban extensions.